joeyjyyang/library-of-fundamentals/README.md

 #### Static Arrays
 - Fixed length container containing n indexable elements.
 - Given as contiguous chunks of memory; memory addresses of elements are adjacent.
+- Prefix Sum Arrays can be used on Static Arrays to optimize accessing the sum of data between certain ranges/intervals from linear O(n) time to constant O(1) time.
+	- Flaw in that when updating a value in the original array, the entire Prefix Sum Array must be recalculated, which takes linear O(n) time.
+		- Resolved using the Fenwick Tree/Binary Index Tree data structure.

 #### Dynamic Arrays
 - Can grow and shrink in size.